MicrosoftDocs/sql-docs/docs/relational-databases/performance/upgrade-dbcompat-using-qta.md

         ![QTA Step 2 Substep 2](../../relational-databases/performance/media/qta-step2-substep2.png "QTA Step 2 Substep 2")

-    3.  **Observed Data Collection** requests the user to re-run the representative workload cycle, so that Query Store can collect a comparative baseline that will be used to search for optimization opportunities.
+    3.  **Observed Data Collection** requests the user to run the representative workload cycle again, so that Query Store can collect a comparative baseline that will be used to search for optimization opportunities.
 As the workload executes, use the **Refresh** button to keep updating the list of regressed queries, if any were found.
 Change the **Queries to show** value to limit the number of queries displayed.
 The order of the list is affected by the **Metric** (Duration or CpuTime) and the **Aggregation** (Average is default).
 Also select how many **Queries to show**.
 Once that workload has completed, check the **Done with workload run** and click **Next**.

         ![QTA Step 2 Substep 3](../../relational-databases/performance/media/qta-step2-substep3.png "QTA Step 2 Substep 3")